 The more complicated tasks/projects, the more skilled experts you’d better have.
 Often, new tech projects require more of investigator and solution-finder kind of developers, rather than of direct action.

 HR workers know that hiring a good programmer could be a challenge.
 Now consider we are talking about this new breed, undefined yet, tech genius kind of web developer.
-So be ready that finding a real good one could take time, effort and money.
+So be ready that finding a really good one could take time, effort and money.

 Mistakes to avoid